Assets object view failed to load Attributes, Connected Tickets, History tab

 Summary

-When viewing an object in Jira, Attributes, Connected Tickets and History sections related to the Object is displayed as blank as shown below
+When viewing an object in Jira, Attributes, Connected Tickets and History sections related to the Object are blank.

 Environment